Skip to Content

 Tressa Jamil

-Zucchini Lasagna is a low-carb take on an Italian classic; this meal is loaded with veggies and has the same flavor as traditional lasagna.
+Zucchini lasagna is a low-carb take on an Italian classic.
+The one-pan meal is loaded with veggies and has the same flavor as traditional lasagna.

 Course Main Course